This job is sometimes referred to by alternative titles

 How many people are doing this job?

-Many youth workers work part time, volunteer, or receive payment for expenses only.
+Many youth workers do part-time hours.
+Some do part or all of their job as volunteers, or receive payment for expenses only.

 - MoreBusiness.com website - use this calculator to convert pay and salary information